keykey5/BC-BOT-repository/README.md

 This file contains some assets useful to create the BOTs.

+* Code to autorelog after a disconnetion (thanks to Jessica Lane)
 * Code needed to intercept the message in the chat
 * Code to understand garbled messages (not actually needed for the bot to understand messages)
 * Code to recover the character object (getCharacterObject()) starting from anything: player position in the room (0-9), the player MemberNumber or the character Object